 Before all I had was a big cabinet that I couldn’t reach most of the shelves so I build a wall cabinet.
 If you’re wanting to make your own, you can see the full tutorial here.

-Once the cabinet was hung, I was ready for more storage.
+With the cabinet hung, it was time for more storage.
 We had about a foot gap between the wall and the washer so I built a rolling storage cart to fit there.
-I wrote a post that walks you through the hold process you can check out here.

 Now that storage was complete.
 I wanted a flat surface to fold, sort, and iron clothes.